marcoortiz479/Flight_Delay_Visual_Analysis_and_Predictions_Across_Airlines_R/README.md

 # ✈️ Flight Delay Visual Analysis and Predictions Across Airlines | R (April 2025 - May 2025)

 Performed exploratory analysis on 600K+ U.S. flights using R (dplyr, ggplot2) to uncover delay patterns by airline, time of day, and airport.
-Built and evaluated predictive models using caret, achieving up to 78% accuracy in classifying delayed flights.
+Merged datasets and visualized trends to highlight performance gaps across carriers and seasonal delay patterns for operational insights.

 ---